 Antiscalant Technical Guide

-As reverse osmosis (RO) recovery increases, the corresponding salt concentrations increase in the RO reject stream and exceed the saturated limits of the sparingly soluble salts.
-Over time, hard scale deposits will form on membrane surfaces and within the feed channel spacers.
-Scaling within RO systems is a serious matter, for not only does scaling drastically reduce system performance, but also the irreversible damage on the membranes can come from more than just scale deposition.
-If we are talking about strictly scaling, then the damage to the membrane can include telescoping, mechanical damage to the components, and also abrasion.
-Examples of some common sparingly soluble salts are calcium carbonate and the sulfates of calcium, barium, and strontium.
-Less common salts include calcium phosphate and calcium fluoride.
+As the recovery rate of reverse osmosis (RO) systems increases, the concentration of salts concurrently rises in the RO reject stream, often exceeding the saturation point of sparingly soluble salts.
+This results in the formation of hard-scale deposits on the membrane surfaces and within the feed channel spacers.
+Scaling within RO systems is a grave concern as it not only substantially reduces the system’s performance but it can also cause irreversible damage to the membranes.
+The use of antiscalants can prevent such issues.
+Antiscalants inhibit scale formation, thus mitigating the risk of problems such as telescoping, mechanical damage to components, and abrasion.
+Common sparingly soluble salts that lead to scaling include calcium carbonate and sulfates of calcium, barium, and strontium.
+Less frequent salts include calcium phosphate and calcium fluoride.

 To learn more about the role of antiscalants in maintaining RO system efficiency, download our Antiscalant Technical Guide.